 The core technology was acquired from Outboard Marine Corporation who produced the only Wankel rotary engine ever manufactured in volume in the US.
-OMC spent $200 million developing their rotary engine technology.
-They produced over 15,000 engines for their snowmobile line in anticipation of the demise of the two-stroke piston engine.
-These engines,collectively, have accumulated millions of hours in operation.
+OMC spent $250 million developing their rotary engine technology.
+They produced over 35,000 engines for their snowmobile line in anticipation of the demise of the two-stroke piston engine.
+These engines collectively, have accumulated over 5 million hours in operation.
 Manufacturing cost comparisons performed by OMC validated the ability to produce their rotary engine at a competitive cost with their own two-stroke engine.
 Furthermore, Freedom Motors manufacturing model demonstrates significant cost savings manufacturing Rotapower Engine compared to a piston engine.

 Advanced proprietary improvements to the core technology, included in the rights acquired by the Company, have enhanced reliability significantly, increased the power-to-weight ratio to industry leading 3:1, improved fuel consumption and dramatically lowered emissions.

-For a graphical view of Freedom Motor's ancestry, click here: Freedom Motors Ancestry (PDF, 259 Kb)
+For a graphical view of the history of Freedom Motors Rotapower technology development , click here: Freedom Motors Development Chronology (PDF, 259 Kb)

 Praise for Freedom Motors